 Candidates for the program are evaluated on the following criteria:

-Applicants should have a Masters Degree in School Counseling.
+- Applicants must have a Master’s Degree in School Counseling.

 In order to be considered for admission to the program the following fall, all admissions materials must be received by January 15.
 In order to be considered for admission to the program in the following spring, all admission materials must be received by September 1.